vkarpov15/generators-book/content/chapter-4-regenerator-2.md

 `generatorFunction` as a valid generator function.
-Like the fake version of co you saw in the "Asynchronous Coroutines" chapter, co defines a generator function as any object whose `constructor.name` property is equal to 'Generator Function'.
+Like the fake version of co you saw in the "Asynchronous Coroutines" chapter, co defines a generator function as any object whose `constructor.name` property is equal to 'GeneratorFunction'.
 Regenerator is smart enough to change this property for you.